 If you have a home to sell, this could be a great moment to do it, cashing out equity to get funds for retirement.
 (Thoroughly research your rental options before taking the plunge.)
-Although it’s difficult to buy a home in today’s expensive, competitive market, this is a great time to be a seller.
+Although it has been difficult to buy a home in the recent expensive, competitive market, this is a great time to be a seller.

 13. Make a will

 You’ve no doubt heard that it’s important to have a will so that you can choose an executor and control who gets your estate (however large or small) when you die.

 In fact, not everyone needs a will.
 But if you do, there’s a good chance you’ve been procrastinating.
-(Only about 60% of American adults over age 50 and half of those under 55 have got a will, AARP finds.)
 Retirement offers the time to get this essential job done.

 14. Plan for old, old age

 15. Leave a legacy (that’s affordable)

 It’s hard to face the fact that you may not be able to leave property or money to children when you die.
 But don’t give up on helping boost your adult kids to a better life.

 There are affordable ways to get them squared away for the future.
 Live within your means so you won’t need financial help in old age, for example, or help them buy or remodel the home they have.

 16. Live within your means

 It can take discipline and ingenuity to adapt to a fixed income in retirement.
 Stay out of debt by paying careful attention to where your money really goes, usually with a budget.
 Automating the process — the answer to tracking spending and simplifying budgeting — is a lifesaver, especially if you’re not the budgeting type.